paul-distefano/graphrag-toolkit/docs/batch-extraction.md

 }
 ```

+##### Update IAM identity

-You will also need to update the IAM identity (not the custom service role) under which the indexing process runs to allow it to to [submit and manage batch inference jobs](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-prereq.html#batch-inference-permissions):
+You will also need to update the IAM identity under which the indexing process runs (not the custom service role) to allow it to to [submit and manage batch inference jobs](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-prereq.html#batch-inference-permissions):

 ```